ktaborowski/sdk-nrf/scripts/memfault/README.rst

 Once it finds the MDS service UUID, it connects to the remote device and reads the MDS data.
 The scripts waits for the MDS notifications and forwards them to the URI read from the URI characteristics.

+The script uses abstraction layers for BLE and HTTP operations, allowing easy replacement of underlying libraries.
+By default, it uses ``pc_ble_driver_py`` for BLE and ``requests`` for HTTP.

 For more details about the Memfault, see `Memfault SDK`_ and :ref:`ug_memfault` for details on integration with the |NCS|.

 Requirements